The Platform (radio station): Radio Aotearoa partnership

 On 14 August 2024, The Platform entered into a partnership with Radio Aotearoa owner George Ngatai to broadcast on its weekday morning frequencies from 9 September 2024.
 Radio Aotearoa confirmed that The Platform would retain editorial control over its content, including the Sean Plunket and Michael Laws shows.
+This partnership ceased in late 2025, with Radio Aotearoa no longer broadcasting programming from The Platform.

 2025 BSA complaint

 In mid-October 2025, the Broadcasting Standards Authority (BSA) confirmed that it would investigate alleged racist remarks made by Sean Plunket about Māori tikanga on The Platforms 22 July 2025 programme.
 The complainant had lodged a complaint with the BSA after Plunket claimed that it was not subject to the BSA's jurisdiction.
 In outlining its complaint, the Broadcasting Standards Authority argued that The Platform met the Broadcasting Act 1989's legal definition of a broadcaster: namely "a person who broadcasts programmes; 'broadcasting' as any transmission of programmes; and 'programme' as sounds or visual images, or combination of, intended to inform, enlighten or entertain, or promote the interests of any person, or promote any product or service."
 In outlining its decision to investigate The Platform, the BSA's chief executive Stacey Wood said that the Authority had made a decision in 2019 to regulate online broadcasts but had paused it prior to the 2020 New Zealand general election due to anticipated regulatory changes.

 In response, Plunket rejected the BSA's jurisdiction, contending that The Platform was not a broadcaster since it did not pay a licensing levy to the BSA.
 He also accused the regulatory body of overstepping its boundaries and called for it to be dismantled.
-In addition, New Zealand First leader and Foreign Minister Winston Peters and the New Zealand Free Speech Union's chief executive Jillaine Heather accused the BSA of engaging in alleged censorship and "legislative overreach" by seeking to regulate podcasts and online media.
+In addition, New Zealand First leader and Foreign Minister Winston Peters and the Free Speech Union's chief executive Jillaine Heather accused the BSA of engaging in alleged censorship and "legislative overreach" by seeking to regulate podcasts and online media.
 Similar criticism of the BSA criticism was echoed by the ACT party and Caniwi Capital executive chairman Troy Bowker, with the latter promising to fund The Platforms legal fees.
 After the complainant received online abuse, Plunket urged his supporters to stop harassing the complainant.